 The Tate Modern in London, Photo by Eric Nathan / Britain On View / Getty Images

-- There are number of design proposal but most of them were suggesting demolishing the structures; an architecture team proposed to restore part of the structure instead of putting it down.
-They are Jacques Herzog and Pierre de Meuron winners of 2001 Pritzker Prize.
+- There is a number of design proposal but most of them suggested demolishing the structures; an architecture team proposed to restore part of the structure instead of putting it down.
+They are Jacques Herzog and Pierre de Meuron winners of the 2001 Pritzker Prize.
 They turned the site into what is today the Gallery of Modern Art for the Tate Museum.

 Turbine Hall at Tate Modern